collapsed-stacks/startups/questions/9629/music-property-and-scraping.md

 - posted by: [Ansel Halliburton](https://stackexchange.com/users/3313301/ansel-halliburton) on 2016-08-01
 - score: 1

-<p>First, a quick overview of the music business.
+First, a quick overview of the music business.
 Artists make music.
 They're good at that, but most of them aren't very good at promoting their work and making money on it.
 That's where labels come in.
-For a cut, and usually some period of exclusivity, labels promote artists, publish their music, etc. Nearly all popular artists have label deals, and there are a handful of major labels -- <a href="https://en.wikipedia.org/wiki/Record_label#Major_versus_independent_record_labels" rel="nofollow">three, to be precise: Sony, Warner, and Universal</a>.</p>
+For a cut, and usually some period of exclusivity, labels promote artists, publish their music, etc. Nearly all popular artists have label deals, and there are a handful of major labels -- [three, to be precise: Sony, Warner, and Universal](https://en.wikipedia.org/wiki/Record_label#Major_versus_independent_record_labels).

-<p>Because of the dominance of labels, online music platforms have to negotiate deals with them.
+Because of the dominance of labels, online music platforms have to negotiate deals with them.
 Without these deals, platforms can't play music legally, and are swiftly sued into oblivion.
-RIP Napster, Grokster, Kazaa, etc.</p>
+RIP Napster, Grokster, Kazaa, etc.

-<p>There are some intermediary business that work on the technical side: collecting album metadata and artist bios, building streaming technology, crunching royalty numbers.</p>
+There are some intermediary business that work on the technical side: collecting album metadata and artist bios, building streaming technology, crunching royalty numbers.

-<p>But the rights to the music itself? <strong>You have to work with the labels.</strong></p>
+But the rights to the music itself? **You have to work with the labels.**